thomasloven/hass-fontawesome/README.md

 - to get a solid heart, use `fas:heart`
 - to get a heart outline, use `far:heart`
-- to get the twitter symbol, use `fab:github`
+- to get the github logo, use `fab:github`

 ![image](https://user-images.githubusercontent.com/1299821/118323896-95ef1300-b501-11eb-9ff7-5ca536e65747.png)